-The secret to great homemade banana bread is having a tried and tested, go-to recipe.
+The secret to great homemade banana bread is having a tried and tested go-to.
 Here I share a classic recipe that I have been using for years.
-The result: Fresh baked banana bread that is always flavorful and moist with the perfect amount of sweetness!
+The result: Freshly baked banana bread that is always flavorful and moist with the perfect amount of sweetness!

 Do you have recipes to go to that you love and keep making over and over again?
 For me, this banana bread recipe is one of those recipes.
 I’ve been making this same banana bread since college!
 It’s so moist and delicious and it’s definitely one of our family’s favorite.

 Homemade banana bread that’s flavorful and moist.
 Just need a few common ingredients to make this amazingly delicious banana bread.

 I got this recipe from my best friend that I met in college.
 She was from Osaka and we met each other at the international students’ orientation when we moved to the US for college.
 She and her banana bread recipe have been my best friend since then, almost 20 years!

 I wasn’t into baking until I met her.
 She loved making sweets and one day she gave me a few slices of this banana bread.
 It was very moist and it was different from other banana bread I had before.
 The texture is soft, with bits of banana and just the perfect amount of sweetness.
 The store-bought banana bread I’ve tried is usually dry and doesn’t have much real banana flavor.

 My friend used a square 8” baking dish to make the bread.
 The height of the bread is shorter than your typical banana bread but you can slice bread into thicker slices.
 Simply pick up a slice with your fingers to enjoy a mouthful of this moist banana bread.
 What I love the most is enjoying it with a cup of great coffee in the morning.